Installation of libremail

 one will use gzip in the place.

-variable of environment MANPATH .
+path to the environment variable MANPATH .

 it will be enough to add in /etc/profile (it is necessary to